rahulsuthar0595/rabbitmq-fastapi/README.md

 # RabbitMQ with FastAPI

-# RUN THIS COMMANDS:
+### Run this commands for celery, flower and beat:

-# celery -A workers.worker beat --loglevel=info
+celery -A workers.worker beat --loglevel=info

-# celery -A workers.worker worker --loglevel=info
+celery -A workers.worker worker --loglevel=info

-# celery -A workers.worker flower --loglevel=info
+celery -A workers.worker flower --loglevel=info